This post may contain affiliate links. See my disclosure for more information.

-I’ve made this bread recipe a dozen times.
+I’ve made this bread recipe dozens of times.
 It’s delicious!
 But bread without salt tastes like paste and there is (to my knowledge) no saving it once it’s baked.
 So I’ll say it again: Don’t forget the salt!

 Easy Bread Recipe

 One of the things that makes this bread recipe so easy is that there is no kneading involved, it’s all made in the mixer.